MD/MPH Joint Degree Program

 While the School of Medicine and the School of Public Health and Tropical Medicine separated into separate academic units of Tulane University in 1967, Tulane University recognized the complementary nature of medicine's patient-based approach and public health's population-based approach.

 In 1971, Tulane inaugurated the MD/MPH combined degree program.
-This was one of the very first programs that permit students to meet all requirements for both degrees during the usual four-year medical curriculum.
+This was one of the very first programs to permit students to meet all requirements for both degrees during the usual four-year medical curriculum.
 The first four joint degree students graduated in 1975.
-With time and program and scheduling changes, the program has become much more popular: graduating classes exceed 30, and more than 900 students have graduated from the program since its inception.
+Since then, the program has grown and increased in popularity; today, graduating classes regularly exceed 30 students, and more than 1,000 students have graduated from the program since its inception.

 As you embark on the next phase of your education, this is an excellent time to consider expanding your educational opportunities to include public health training.
 A report of the Institute of Medicine indicated a sense of urgency in the need for an effective health care system that can respond to the public health threats ranging from AIDS and bioterrorism to an epidemic of obesity1.
 In the current era of medicine, physicians not only deliver medical care to individuals but also focus on improving the health of the populations they serve.
 "The physician who appreciates the role and potential for public health interventions—public education, social campaigns, standards and regulations, ordinances and laws, surveillance and preparedness—has a deeper understanding of the circumstances that preserve health, of the importance of disease prevention, and the interfaces between personal medical care and community health protection."2 The program offerings through the Tulane Schools of Medicine and of Public Health and Tropical Medicine that integrate medical education and public health provide the foundation for better understanding of individual- and population-based health needs for improved health.